|Position:||Director of Athletics|

 On an individual basis, the program had 51 first-team All-Americans in 10 sports, 30 academic All-Americans, two national coach-of-the-year selections and two national player-of-the-year selections.
 The program had 13 ACC Coach-of-the-Year and 13 ACC Player-of-the-Year choices as well.

-The construction of new facilities or upgrades to existing ones was a focus of Radakovich’s tenure with the Yellow Jacket program, and it certainly is at Clemson as well.
+The construction of new facilities or upgrades to existing ones was a focus of Radakovich’s tenure with the Yellow Jacket program.
 The John & Mary Brock Football Practice Facility, which opened in 2011, and McCamish Pavilion, which opened for basketball in 2012, are two of the top facilities of their kind in college athletics.

 Radakovich also initiated the Athletic Director’s Initiative Fund, started in 2006, which raised cash and pledges of more than $12 million.